-A: No, SafeStudents Online actually helps you maximize their privacy by allowing them the freedom to post where and when they want without having you read every single post.
-SafeStudents Online only alerts you when problematic content is posted, so if the content on their page isn’t inappropriate you won’t have to review it.
-Remember, the content posted by your child can be copied, passed along or shared and become very publicly available information.
+A: No, SafeStudents Online actually helps you respect their privacy by allowing them the freedom to post where and when they want without having you read every single message.
+You are only alerted when problematic content is posted, so if the content on their page isn’t inappropriate you won’t have to review it.
+Remember, the content posted by your child can be copied, passed along, or shared by others and become very publicly available information without your child’s consent.
 Content posted on social media can seriously impact your children and their reputation.
 It makes sense to monitor their activity.

 Q:Â How do I change my profile information

-Q:Â Will SafeStudents Online work if my child has his/her page set to private or friends only?
+Q:Â Will SafeStudents Online work if my child has his/her page set to private?

 A: Yes.
-SafeStudents Online uses an app that is installed on your childâ€™s social network account.
-When installed, that app gives SafeStudents Online the permissions it needs to monitor your childâ€™s account.
+The Bark app connects to your childâ€™s social network app.
+When installed, that app gives Bark the permissions it needs to monitor your childâ€™s account.

 Q:Â Who is covered by my SafeStudents Online account?

 A: Your SafeStudents Online account allows you to set up and monitor all of your dependent children.

 Q:Â What if I change my email address?